Munksgaard/raes/README.md

 # raes

-This is (supposed to become) a very basic implementation of AES-128 ECB in rust.
+This is a very basic implementation of AES-128 ECB in rust.